Direct Party and Representative Voting (DPR)

 Independent MPs

-It would be hard for Independent MPs to be elected because many votes will still be cast for a party label.
+It is hard for Independent MPs to be elected because many votes will still be cast for a party label.
 In addition the candidate has a much larger constituency to campaign over.

-DPR Voting – Party labels would be less of a handicap to the Independent Candidates and the smaller constituency would make campaigning easier.
+DPR Voting – Party labels would be less of a handicap to the Independent Candidates and the smaller constituency would make campaigning easier and cheaper for independents.

 Psephology